Who We Are

 Foster is interested in student achievement and overall community well-being, as well as in the question of how universities can shape their agendas to best meet community needs as they fulfill their missions for teaching and research.

 Helen Gaebler – School of Law

-Gaebler is interested in equitable opportunity, especially as it affects youth and families, with a particular focus on the child welfare system.
-Her current work encompasses a broad range of issues, including unmet educational needs of youth in care, criminal expunction practices, and barriers to fair housing.
+Gaebler is interested in equitable opportunity, especially as it affects youth and families.
+Her work encompasses a range of issues, including criminal justice reentry, guardianship, child welfare system reform, and barriers to fair housing.

 Sherri Greenberg – Lyndon B. Johnson School of Public Affairs

 As director of the LBJ School’s Center for Politics and Governance, Greenberg’s research areas include state and local government, public finance, economic development, affordable housing, transportation, and education finance.